Mycorrhiza: Ericoid mycorrhiza

-Ericoid mycorrhizas are the third of the three more ecologically important types.
-They have a simple intraradical (growth in cells) phase, consisting of dense coils of hyphae in the outermost layer of root cells.
+Plants that participate in these symbioses have specialized roots with no root hairs, which are covered with a layer of epidermal cells that the fungus penetrates into and completely occupies.
+The fungi have a simple intraradical (growth in cells) phase, consisting of dense coils of hyphae in the outermost layer of root cells.
 There is no periradical phase and the extraradical phase consists of sparse hyphae that don't extend very far into the surrounding soil.
 They might form sporocarps (probably in the form of small cups), but their reproductive biology is poorly understood.